samikas16/IS477---Project/ProjectPlan.md

 **Overview:**

-The overall goal of this project is to explore whether environmental conditions, specifically air pollution levels, are related to crime rates in cities across the United States.
-Many cities deal with both environmental issues and social challenges at the same time.
-Because of this, we were interested in seeing whether there might be any patterns between pollution levels and crime statistics.
+The overall goal of this project is to explore whether air pollution levels, are related to crime rates in cities across the United States.
+Many cities deal with both environmental and social issues at the same time.
+Because of this, we were interested in seeing whether there might be any patterns between air pollution levels and crime statistics.

 To study this question, we plan to combine two different datasets.
 The first dataset contains crime statistics collected by the Federal Bureau of Investigation through the Uniform Crime Reporting program.
 This dataset includes information about violent crime, property crime, and the population served by different law enforcement agencies across the country.
 The second dataset comes from the United States Environmental Protection Agency Air Quality System, which tracks air pollution measurements across the United States.
+We will only be using the data from 2025.

 These two datasets can be connected using shared geographic information such as state, county, and year.
 After collecting the datasets, we will clean the data and make sure the variables are consistent so they can be combined.
 Once the datasets are prepared, we will merge them into one dataset that allows us to compare crime statistics with air pollution levels.

 After the data is merged, we will begin exploring it to see what patterns appear.
-This will include calculating summary statistics and creating some visualizations such as charts and graphs.
+This will include calculating summary statistics and creating some visualizations.
 Finally, we will see whether higher pollution levels appear to be associated with higher crime rates in certain locations.

-The purpose of this project is not necessarily to prove that pollution causes crime, but instead to see whether any patterns exist between the two.
-By the end of the project, we hope to have a better understanding of how environmental and social factors may appear together in urban areas.
-This project will also give us experience working with real datasets, combining information from multiple sources, and using data analysis to answer research questions.
+The purpose of this project is not to prove that pollution causes crime, but instead to see whether any patterns exist between the factors.
+By the end of the project, we hope to have a better understanding of how environmental and social factors may appear together in certain areas.

 **Team:**